 - Confusing intelligence with action.
 Both Agent.ai and Gravity use strong models.
 The model is not the differentiator.
 The differentiator is what happens between prompt and result.
 Asking "which has the smarter AI?" is the wrong question; both are smart enough.

 - Skipping the pricing model question.
-Free to browse.
-Credit-based pricing on agent runs.
-Gravity is bundled.
-Those two structures behave differently at high usage.
-Run the math at 10 runs a week and 100 runs a week before committing.
+Agent.ai is free to browse, with credit-based pricing on agent runs.
+Gravity is pay per use, charged only when an agent runs.
+Both track usage, so run the math at 10 runs a week and 100 runs a week before committing.

 Frequently asked questions